osrf/ros2multirobotbook/src/ros2_cli.md

 Now that we know what ROS topics are on our simple turtlesim, and their message types, we can dig in and find out more about how everything works.
-If we look back at our topic subcommands, we can see a subcommand called `echo`.
+If we look back at our topic sub commands, we can see a sub command called `echo`.
 Echo is computer jargon that means "repeat" something.
 If you echo a topic it means you want the CLI to repeat what's on a topic.
-Let's look at the `echo` subcommand's help text:
+Let's look at the `echo` sub command's help text:

 ```{.sourceCode .bash}